Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \subsection{Motivation}

 With the emergence of artificial intelligence~(AI), converting natural language~(NL) questions into structured query language~(SQL) has become a practical data management approach for non-expert users.
-Such text-to-SQL techniques allow users to retrieve answers from databases through conversational interaction, eliminating the need of understanding database concepts and complex SQL syntax.
-Consequently, these techniques have been widely applied in data analysis~\cite{xue2023dbgpt,2024DBGPT_demo,pandas,chat2data,datachat,2023mirror,2023fastDataExploration,joseph2022AskYourDB,liao2024automateddatasciencesnatural}, business intelligence~\cite{ibm_chatbi, baidu_chatbi,FinSQL,2024text2sql4fin,jiang2024siriusbibuildingendtoendbusiness}, and other data-intensive domains, providing a user-friendly interface for accessing databases.
-Recently, in-context learning (ICL) of large language models (LLMs) has been adopted for text-to-SQL tasks~\cite{wang2024macsql,xie-etal-2024-dea,din-sql,gao2024dainsql,talaei2024chess,2023c3zeroshottexttosqlchatgpt,2024tasql,wang2024dacdecomposedautomationcorrection,shen-etal-2024-ASTRes,ACT-SQL,Distillery,CHASE-SQL,E-SQL,RSL-SQL}.
-However, they still face correctness problems and require fixing solutions.
+Such text-to-SQL techniques allow users to interact with databases through conversation, eliminating the need of understanding database concepts and complex SQL syntax.
+Consequently, these techniques have been widely applied in data analysis~\cite{xue2023dbgpt,2023mirror,pandas} , business intelligence~\cite{ibm_chatbi,baidu_chatbi,FinSQL} , code repository management~\cite{DBLP:conf/issta/ZhangMKPL22} , and other data-intensive domains, providing a user-friendly interface for accessing databases.
+Recently, in-context learning (ICL) -- a paradigm where models learn from a few demonstrations in the prompt without parameter updates -- of large language models (LLMs) has been adopted for text-to-SQL tasks~\cite{wang2024macsql,talaei2024chess,din-sql,xie-etal-2024-dea,gao2024dainsql,2023c3zeroshottexttosqlchatgpt,2024tasql,wang2024dacdecomposedautomationcorrection,shen-etal-2024-ASTRes,ACT-SQL,Distillery,CHASE-SQL,E-SQL,RSL-SQL}.
+However, they still face correctness problems and require repairing solutions.

-To better understand the correctness problem, consider DIN-SQL~\cite{din-sql}, an ICL-based text-to-SQL technique.
-As shown in Figure~\ref{fig:intro-example}, it generates a problematic SQL query for a simple question of ``\emph{What is the release date and legal play format of the oldest mythic card?}'', due to the hallucination and non-deterministic characteristics of LLMs.
+To better understand the correctness problem, consider an ICL-based text-to-SQL technique, DIN-SQL~\cite{din-sql}, in Figure~\ref{fig:intro-example}.
+Due to the hallucination and non-deterministic nature of LLMs, it generates a problematic SQL query for the question ``\emph{What is the release date and legal play format of the oldest mythic card?}''.
 It wrongly searches for an undefined value in an enumeration-style column \code{status}, violating the value specification.
-It also tries to find the minimum value of a column that allows \code{NULL} value.
-These errors are obvious even without examining the question, indicating the inner flaw of ICL-based techniques.
+It also tries to find the minimum value of a column allowing \code{NULL} value.
+These errors are evident even without examining the question, highlighting the flaws of ICL-based techniques.